 Events to check out: Every June, Cariocas (that's the name Rio de Janeiro citizens use to describe themselves) set bonfires as part of Festas Juninas, which honors St. John.

 Traveling to Rio de Janeiro in July means light crowds, relatively low temperatures and not much rain.
 Still, since highs are usually in the upper 70s, you're likely to enjoy plenty of beach time.

 Events to check out: Christmas in July?
-Not quite, but the Rio Maravilha "Winter Festival," which occurs every year during the second or third week of July, is a festive way to spend the "cooler" months in Rio.
+Not quite, but winter festivals occur every year during the second or third week of July, and are a festive way to spend the "cooler" months in Rio.

 August is the middle of Brazil's winter, so it couldn't be the best time to visit Rio de Janeiro, right?
 Wrong!
 Highs are comfortable in the upper 70s, and most days are bright and sunny.

 Events to check out: Rio's annual half-marathon occurs during mid-August every year.
 The relatively cool weather will help you keep a better pace.

 September is an excellent month to visit Rio de Janeiro, with only about seven days of rain and average highs right around 80 degrees F.

 Events to check out: As described above, Brazil celebrates its independence on Sept.
 7 of every year—and you definitely won't want to miss the festivities in Rio.
 The city's annual gay pride celebrations also take place in September.